if-web-dev/Openclassrooms-Project-08-TodoList/CONTRIBUTING.md

 After this run the tests with generation of a code coverage report:
 `vendor/bin/phpunit --coverage-html public/test-coverage`.

-To implement new tests, refer to the [documentation officielle de Symfony](https://symfony.com/doc/current/testing.html)
+To implement new tests, refer to the [Symfony official documentation](https://symfony.com/doc/current/testing.html)